Xiaoyang-Lu/RL-Bypassing/README.md

 Features used are: PC, Page, last 5 PCs.
 Two actions are 0: inserting, 1: bypassing.
 Rewards: 10 for good decision, -10 for bad decision.
-ALL sets are used to observe the access patterns; LLC_SET EQs are used (one EQ for one set), each has 16 entry.
+ALL sets are used to observe the access patterns; LLC_SET EQs are used (one EQ for one set), each has 16 entries.

 #### Download the traces (memory-intensive SPEC CPU2006 and 2017 traces):
 > cd scripts/